gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 });
 ```

 On the highlighted rows, you can see how to initialize `multer` with the simplest configuration and make it ready.
 Now it's testing time.
-I will be uploading following image as I found that it is a testing image for an OCR library.
+I will be uploading the following image as I found that it is a testing image for an OCR library.

 ##### Test image